Optimal Test-Data Piling in HDLSS Classification with Covariance Heterogeneity: Introduction

-Based on the characterization of the second data piling phenomenon, we propose various linear classification rules that achieve perfect classification under heterogeneous covariance models.
-Firstly, for the case of weak spikes ($\beta_1, \beta_2 < 1$), we show that $\mdp$, which is a \textit{ridgeless} estimator in the context of linear classification setting, also interpolates independent test data.
-We further show that a bias-corrected maximal data piling classification rule, which is a bias-corrected version of the original maximal data piling classification rule of \citet{Ahn2010}, achieves asymptotic perfect classification for this case.
-However, for the case of strong spikes ($\beta_1 = \beta_2 = 1$), linear classification rules based on $\mdp$ do not provide the asymptotic perfect classification.
-For the case where $\beta_1 \leq 1$ and $\beta_2 \leq 1$ but with equal tail eigenvalues $(\tau_1^2 = \tau_2^2)$, we show that the \textit{negatively} ridged linear discriminant vector, projected onto $\Sc$, can be a second maximal data piling direction even under heterogeneous covariance models.
-We further show that this direction can be obtained purely from training data, and the original projected ridge classification rule of \citet{Chang2021} achieves perfect classification in more general settings.
-However, for the case of strong spikes and unequal tail eigenvalues ($\beta_1 = \beta_2 = 1$ and $\tau_1^2 \ne \tau_2^2$), the projected ridged linear discriminant vector may not be a second maximal data piling direction, or may not even yield second data piling for any ridge parameter.
-For all cases mentioned above, we propose Second Maximal Data Piling (SMDP) algorithms, which estimate a second maximal data piling direction by projecting $\mdp$ onto the nullspace of the common leading eigenspace, based on a data-splitting approach, and compute discrimination rules based on the estimated directions.
-The resulting classifiers achieve asymptotic perfect classification for generalized heterogeneous spiked covariance models.
+We further investigate exact conditions under which $\mdp$ or the projected ridged linear discriminant vector with a negative ridge parameter is a second maximal data piling direction under the heterogeneous covariance model (Section~\ref{sec:estimation ridge}).
+These directions were previously shown to have this property under the homogeneous covariance model with weak and strong spikes, respectively.
+It turns out that, while differences in the leading eigenspaces of the two classes may seem important, it is the difference in the tail eigenvalues (i.e., $\tau_1^2$ and $\tau_2^2$) that leads to the main difficulty in high-dimensional binary classification.
+For the case of weak spikes (i.e., $\beta_{1}, \beta_{2} < 1$), $\mdp$, which corresponds to the \textit{ridgeless} minimum-norm estimator in the context of linear regression setting, still yields second maximal data piling.
+We further show that a bias-corrected version of the original maximal data piling classification rule of \citet{Ahn2010} achieves asymptotic perfect classification for this case (Appendix~\ref{app:weak spikes} in the supplemental materials).
+However, for the case of strong spikes with equal tail eigenvalues (i.e., $\beta_{1} =\beta_{2} = 1$ and $\tau_{1} = \tau_{2}$), we show that the \textit{negatively} ridged linear discriminant vector, projected onto $\Sc$, can be a second maximal data piling direction even under heterogeneous covariance models.
+Moreover, the original projected ridge classification rule of \citet{Chang2021} achieves perfect classification in more general settings (Appendix~\ref{app:strong spikes with equal tails} in the supplemental materials).
+However, for the case of strong spikes with unequal tail eigenvalues (i.e., $\beta_{1} = \beta_{2} = 1$ and $\tau_{1} \ne \tau_{2}$), the projected ridged linear discriminant vector may not be a second maximal data piling direction, or may not even yield second data piling for any ridge parameter (Section~\ref{sec:estimation ridge} and Appendix~\ref{app:strong spikes with unequal tails} in the supplemental materials).
+Table~\ref{table:summary} provides a summary of the linear classification rules discussed in this paper.